SatyendraDhamgaye/RAASS/README.md

 # RAASS
-It is a totally unique project "indoor navigation" it uses user camera to navigate them to destination in real time just in one click.(Under Development)
+It is a totally unique project called "indoor navigation."
+It uses the user's camera to navigate them to their destination in real time, just in one click.
+(Under Development)
+Language used: Unity.